Last updated on June 11th, 2019

 There are breeders in Virginia that specialize in wolf/dog hybrids.
 They emphasize the loyalty and intelligence of these hybrids, especially those that are at least 50% wolf.
 But many dog lovers see wolf/dog breeding as irresponsible.

 Wild Dog Instincts

 Dog trainers caution that wild canines haven’t been domesticated to follow directions from humans.
 Therefore, they warn that hybrid canines may revert to their instinct of pack mentality and predatory behavior.
-Also, many owners of hybrid canines find it almost impossible to keep their pet contained, since their instinct is to run.

 For wild dog and wolf enthusiasts, however, adopting and training a hybrid canine is a labor of love.
 They argue that with the proper training and environment, hybrid canines can thrive with their human companions.

 Know your Local Laws

 Because of controversies such as the one above, Virginia has mostly left the laws for hybrid canines up to each individual city or county.
 Some localities may only require a permit.

 Others may have much more restrictive rules due to a history of problems with hybrid canines.